wandb/docs/docs/guides/hosting/scim.md

 ## Group Resource

-The SCIM group resource maps to W&B teams i.e. when you create a SCIM group in a W&B deployment, it creates a W&B team.
+The SCIM group resource maps to W&B teams, that is, when you create a SCIM group in a W&B deployment, it creates a W&B team.
 Same applies to other group endpoints.

 ### Get Team